plotly/academy/_react/4-redux-state-management.md

 > Don't worry about where `this.props.dispatch` comes from for now, we'll get to that!

-Imagine `evt.target.value` is `"Sydney, Australia"`, this is what our global state is going to look like when `dispatch` the `changeLocation` action:
+Imagine `evt.target.value` is `"Sydney, Australia"`, this is what our global state is going to look like when we `dispatch` the `changeLocation` action:

 ```JS
 {